algoGuy/EasyMIDI/README.md

 }
 ```
 #### Example 2.
 Create and write one midi track into new midi file.
 Created midi file from scratch.
-In current example output midi must contains one note with 5 second duration time.
+In current example output midi must contains one note.
 ```go
 package main